 Investor Alert: Kaplan Fox Investigates Potential Securities Fraud At Nikola Corporation

 NEW YORK, Sept.
-15, 2020 /PRNewswire/ -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Nikola Corporation ("Nikola" or the "Company"), a company that purports to be designing and developing electric trucks.
+17, 2020 /PRNewswire/ -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Nikola Corporation ("Nikola" or the "Company"), an electric-truck start-up company.
+Class action litigation has been filed on behalf of investors who purchased or otherwise acquired Nikola securities between March 3, 2020 and September 15, 2020 inclusive (the "Class Period").

-On June 3, 2020, Nikola completed a business combination and shares of the combined company began to trade on the NASDAQ under the symbol NKLA.
-Shortly thereafter, shares peaked at nearly $94 per share on June 9, 2020.

-In a report published on September 10, 2020, Hindenburg Research, a short-seller, alleged that Nikola is an "intricate fraud built on dozens of lies."
-For example, the report alleges that Nikola staged a video showing a semi-truck cruising on a road at high speed, but that in reality the truck was towed to the top of a hill on a remote stretch of road and simply filmed rolling down the hill.
+On September 10, 2020, Hindenburg Research published a report alleging that Nikola is an "intricate fraud built on dozens of lies."
 Nikola has repeatedly denied the allegations.

-Then, on September 14, 2020, after the market closed, Bloomberg reported that "the U.S. Securities and Exchange Commission is examining Nikola Corp. to assess the merits of a short-seller's allegations that the electric-truck maker deceived investors about business prospects. . . ."
+Then, on September 14, 2020, after the market closed, Bloomberg reported that the Securities and Exchange Commission is examining Nikola to assess the merits of a short-seller's allegations that the electric-truck maker deceived investors about business prospects. . . ."

+Additionally, on September 15, 2020, multiple news sources reported that the U.S. Department of Justice has joined the SEC's investigation of Nikola.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and ethical rules.